Beyond Self Improvement

 Underneath our behavior is the belief that the more productive we are and the more experiences we have, the better our lives will be.

-Compulsive doing is also driven by the collective conditioning of a capitalist society.
+The collective conditioning of a capitalist society also drives compulsive doing.
 Capitalism rewards productivity above all while instilling competitive, individualistic values.
 For many, productivity is their primary source of identity.
 Yet when we look back on all our efforts, have our hearts ever been truly satisfied by the fruits of productivity—accomplishments, money, and recognition?

 The Possibility of Ease Exists